 Item 25 – Flare’s Parachute.
 (USCG Approved).

-• Category 0 requires a total of 12 in date /// Category 1 requires a total of 6 in date.
+• Category 0 requires 12 in date /// Category 1 requires a total of 6 in date.

 • Category 2 and 3 requires a total of 4 in date /// Category 4 do not require any.